Do You Tip Uber Drivers? Essential Guidelines for Riders- Beyond Borders

 Frequently Asked Questions

-Do you have to tip your Uber driver, or is it optional?
+Do you have to tip your rideshare driver, or is it optional?

-Uber does not automatically add a tip to your ride.
-The only way to add a tip is to do so manually through the Uber app after your ride.
+No. The only way to add a tip is to do so manually through the rideshare app after your ride or by tipping with cash.
 The app will prompt you to select a preset tip amount or enter a custom one, which is then added to your total fare on your trip receipt.